 Tips and Variations

-- With Onion: Add about 1/2 to 1 cup of diced raw onions to the dish.
+- Add about 1/2 cup to 1 cup of diced raw onions to the dish.
 Or saute the onion in a skillet in about 1 tablespoon of vegetable over medium heat until browned.
 Add the onions to the beans.

-- With Peppers: Add about 1/2 cup of green or red bell pepper to the beans or a combination of both.
+- Add about 1/2 cup of green or red bell pepper to the beans or a combination of both colors.

-- With Sausage: In a large skillet over medium heat, brown 1/2 to 1 pound of ground bulk sausage; drain well and then add to the beans.
+- Add sausage or ground beef to the beans.
+To brown the sausage, place a large skillet over medium heat and add about 1/2 pound to 1 pound of sausage or ground beef.
+Cook the ground meat until it is no longer pink; drain well and then add to the beans.

-- With Ham: Add 1 to 2 cups of diced cooked ham to the beans.
+- Add 1 to 2 cups of diced cooked ham to the beans.

 - Extra Spicy: Add 1 tablespoon of chili powder, a few tablespoons of minced jalapeno peppers, and 1 teaspoon (or more) of crushed red pepper flakes.